 2017 Shaky Beats and Shaky Knees Festivals

-Stay tuned for 2017 offers and specials at Centennial Park District attractions and restaurants for Shaky Festival attendees.
+Scroll down for 2017 offers and specials at Centennial Park District destinations for Shaky Festival attendees.

 Both Shaky Beats and Shaky Knees will take place in the iconic Centennial Olympic Park.
 This green space is in the heart of the Centennial Park District, Downtown Atlanta's premiere entertainment district.
 From world-class attractions to eclectic dining options, you'll find exceptional amenities to enjoy any time you find yourself outside the festival grounds.